The Ground Hog™ Arena Tool

-The Ground Hog Helps Keep your arena safe for horses and riders
+The Ground Hog™ Helps Keep your arena safe for horses and riders

-If you’re a horse or livestock owner, you know that riding arenas are an important part of their care.
-Not only do they provide a space for exercise and training, but they also offer a safe place to ride.
-However, arenas can also be dangerous if they’re not properly maintained.
-Rough surfaces can cause falls, and protruding objects can injure both riders and horses.
+If you’re a horse owner or rider, you know that riding arena floors are an important part of equine care.
+Not only do arenas provide a space for exercise and training, but they also offer a safe place to ride.
+However, arena grounds can also become dangerous if they’re not properly maintained.
+Rough surfaces and dirt clods can cause stumbles or even falls and protruding objects can injure both riders and horses.

-Whether you’re a professional equestrian or a hobbyist, the Ground Hog Arena Tool is the perfect solution for keeping your arena safe and getting your arena ground looking its best.
+Whether you’re a professional equestrian or a hobbyist, the Ground Hog™ Arena Tool is the perfect solution for keeping your arena safe and looking its best.

-How the Ground Hog Works
+How the Ground Hog™ Arena Tool Works

-The Ground Hog works like this: It has hydraulically operated ripper shanks to rework the dirt, while double grader blades evenly fill in holes left by horses.
-Then the Ground Hog’s finishing roller compacts and safe ground for competitors.
+The Ground Hog™ works like this: It has hydraulically operated ripper shanks to rework the dirt, while double grader blades evenly fill in holes left by horses.
+Then the Ground Hog’s™ finishing roller compacts and safe ground for competitors.
 The tool’s goal is all about creating a predictable arena floor so competitors can focus on their sport instead of their safety.

-The Ground Hog Arena Tool isn’t just limited to rodeo arenas.
+The Ground Hog™ Arena Tool isn’t just limited to rodeo arenas.
 It can also be used to drag winter-time feeding ruts in pastures, rework gravel on driveways, or used for landscaping purposes.

 Ground Hog Options And Attachments

-The Ground Hog comes in seven different versatile sizes for both category 1 and category 2 tractors: 5′, 6′, 7′, 8′, 9′, 10′, and 12′ models.
+The Ground Hog™ comes in seven different versatile sizes for both category 1 and category 2 tractors: 5′, 6′, 7′, 8′, 9′, 10′, and 12′ models.
 Consult our horsepower chart to find the size of unit that works best with your tractor and arena.
-The Ground Hog also comes in four colors, blue, orange, black, and green.
-View all the options in our Ground Hog brochure.
+The Ground Hog™ also comes in four colors, blue, orange, black, and green.
+View all the options in our Ground Hog™ brochure.

-The Ground Hog also has an available watering system attachment.
-The Ground Hog Watering System works to control dust, maintain the moisture in an arena’s surface, and keep an arena’s surface safe and injury-free.
-The watering system is now available to be mounted on 7′, 8′, 9′, 10′, & 12′ Ground Hog Arena Tool models.
+The Ground Hog™ also has an available watering system attachment.
+The Ground Hog™ Watering System works to control dust, maintain the moisture in an arena’s surface, and keep an arena’s surface safe and injury-free.
+The watering system is now available to be mounted on 7′, 8′, 9′, 10′, & 12′ Ground Hog™ Arena Tool models.
 In addition, the watering system is available in three colors, blue, green, and black.